browserengineering/book/book/animations.md

 `absolute_bounds_for_obj`) to compare to the click location.
 But we could instead convert the click location to local coordinates as we traverse the layout tree.
 Implement that instead.
-It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit testing is used for more than just clicking.
-The name comes from thinking whether an arrow shot at that location would "hit" the object.]
+It'll probably be convenient to define a `hit_test` method[^why-hit-test] on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.

+[^why-hit-test]: In real browsers hit testing is used for more than just clicking.
+The name comes from thinking whether an arrow shot at that location would "hit" the object.

 *Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects